playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 ## Accessibility enhances the user experience for everyone

-Are you sighted?
-Have you ever stepped outside from a dark interior to the bright outdoors and been unable to see momentarily?
+If you are sighted, have you ever stepped outside from a dark interior to the bright outdoors and been unable to see momentarily?

 Maybe you're able to hear, but have been in a loud club where you were unable to hear your phone ring?